-- Keep a personal record of all the documents and details you provide to the auditor, as this will help you to stay organised and maintain a good understanding of what’s being evaluated.
+- Keep a personal record of all the documents and details you provide to the auditor, as this will help you to stay organized and maintain a good understanding of what’s being evaluated.

 - Accounting standards and regulations change every year, so make sure your accounting team is up to date on them.
 This will save you team time, as they won’t have to update current records to comply with regulations.

 - If your company had an audit last year, review any notes you took that can help you improve the process and avoid mistakes.

 Knowing how an audit is conducted can take away some of the fear and resistance you might have around it.

 Here’s a quick breakdown of how they usually happen.